arkime/arkimeweb/_wiki/esproxy.md

 In the Singapore `config.ini` you would use <code>elasticsearch=http://singapore01:@the.esproxyhost:9999</code> (notice it does not have a password).
 For both of these the source IP address would be checked, so that another machine couldn't pretend it was toronto01 even if it had the user/password.
 <div class="alert alert-info">
-Note: this user/pass is NOT your ES user pass, this is from capture/viewer to esproxy.
+Note: this user/pass is NOT your OpenSearch/Elasticsearch user pass, this is from capture/viewer to esproxy.
 The user MUST be the nodename of the capture/viewer process since it will be used to limit data.
 There should be a unique line for each remote capture/viewer machine.
-Esproxy to ES will use the <code>elasticsearch</code> setting in the <code>[default]</code> section, which may or may not include the real OpenSearch/Elasticsearch user/pass.
+ES Proxy to OpenSearch/Elasticsearch will use the <code>elasticsearch</code> setting in the <code>[default]</code> section, which may or may not include the real OpenSearch/Elasticsearch user/pass.
 </div>

 #### [tee] section